Eduardo Camavinga: International career

-On 5 November 2019, Camavinga obtained French citizenship.
+On 31 October 2019, Camavinga obtained French nationality, benefiting from the collective effect connected to the naturalization of his father.
+Until then, Camavinga had been a national of the Republic of the Congo.
 Six days later, he was selected to represent France's under-21 team for games against Georgia and Switzerland, after Matteo Guendouzi was called up to the senior team.

 On 27 August 2020, Camavinga was called up to play on France's senior team after Paul Pogba was sidelined by a positive COVID-19 test.
 He became, in the process, the youngest player to be called up to the French senior team since René Gérard in 1932, who was only 17 years, nine months and 17 days old.
 On 8 September, he debuted in a 4–2 win against Croatia in the UEFA Nations League, replacing N'Golo Kanté midway through the second half.
-In doing so he became the youngest player to play for French national team since Maurice Gastiger in 1914 at 17 years, nine months, and 29 days old.
+In doing so he became the youngest player to play for the France national team, following Maurice Gastiger in 1914 at 17 years, nine months, and 29 days old.

 On 7 October 2020, Camavinga made his first start for France in a 7–1 win against Ukraine where he scored his first international goal, opening the scoring with an overhead kick.
 This made him the youngest goalscorer for France since Maurice Gastiger in 1914.

 On 25 June 2021, Camavinga was named in Sylvain Ripoll's 18-man France squad for the Summer Olympics in 2021.
 However he was later removed from the squad after his club, Rennes, objected.

-In November 2022, he was named in the French squad for the 2022 FIFA World Cup in Qatar.
+Camavinga played twice at the 2022 FIFA World Cup, in which reigning champions France finished as runners-up in Qatar.
+He played as a left-back in the final group game, a 1–0 loss to Tunisia in which manager Didier Deschamps rested his regular players ahead of the knockout stage.
+In the final, he came on after 71 minutes in place of Théo Hernandez as the French were losing 2–0 to Argentina; the game ended 2–2 after 90 minutes and 3–3 after extra time, as France lost on penalties.